Installation

 }),

 Authula runs all migrations (core & plugins) automatically when you create a new instance of the library so all the relevant database tables are created for you without any additional steps.
-This is done via goose and migration files are embedded in the binary.
-But Authula also provides migration files which you can run manually against your database which you can find within the migrations/ directories within the repository.
+This is done via a custom migrator which utilises Bun ORM and raw SQL.

 Authentication Methods

 Configure the authentication methods you want to use by choosing from the available plugins.
-Authula supports the Email/Password authentication method as a plugin and also OAuth2 providers such as Discord, GitHub and Google with more coming soon.
+Authula supports various authentication methods, including the Email/Password authentication method as a plugin and also the OAuth2 plugin with providers such as Discord, GitHub and Google with more coming soon.

 import (